Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 3. Reviewing the `status` variable - here its different in the Apache file as it refers to whether the web queries were successful (code 200), Eroneous(400) or informational etc

 - `source="apache_logs.txt" host="Apache Webserver Logs" sourcetype="access_combined" |top status`

+4. Determining the baseline activity/hr from country outside of US by analyzing the `clientip` variable and the `country` variable

+- `source="apache_logs.txt" host="Apache Webserver Logs" sourcetype="access_combined" | iplocation clientip | where Country !="United States"`

+It appears that the average acrivity is about 80/hr and the threshold can be set to 170-250